-There is an urgent need to find an effective solution to protect our wood?
+There is an urgent need to find an effective solution to protect our wood.

-We have one!!!!
+We have one!

 CombirepelTM manufactured by using green practices is developed against these insects.
-It is an excellent aversive which not only protect wood from beetle infestation but also reduces the colonial expansion of them in woods.
+It is an excellent aversive which not only protects wood from beetle infestation but also reduces the colonial expansion of them in woods.

-CombirepelTM is available in many forms i.e. coating, Liquid solution and Lacquer.
+CombirepelTM is available in many forms i.e. coating, Liquid solution, and Lacquer.

-Besides this we offer pre dispersed CombirepelTM plastic masterbatches that can be added to film, pipes, even cables to protect them from the ravaging insects
+Besides this, we offer pre-dispersed CombirepelTM plastic masterbatches that can be added to film, pipes, even cables to protect them from the ravaging insects

 The Breathable CombirepelTM lacquer is a proper solution to be used for wood protection.